Stocks tumble as Powell signals inflation is ahead - KVIA

 Powell, speaking at a conference Thursday, predicted strong job growth and increases in consumer prices as the vaccine rollout allows the economy to reopen fully.
 But he cautioned the Fed does not think the economy is at risk of overheating.

-Meanwhile, stocks sold off, with the Dow 1.3%, or more than 400 points lower and the S&P 500 down 1.5%.
-The Nasdaq Composite fell even more sharply, tumbling 2.2% and nearing correction territory, defined as a 10% drop from its most recent high.
+The Nasdaq Composite fell even more sharply, tumbling 2.1%.
+The index managed to just avoid dipping into correction territory — defined as a 10% drop from its most recent high -— as it was down 9.7% from its February 12 record high.
+The Nasdaq has erased its gains for the year.

 “We do expect that as the economy reopens and hopefully picks up, we’ll see inflation move up,” Powell said during an interview at the virtual Wall Street Journal Jobs Summit.